CarolinJohnny/Feedreader/README.md

 The tests can be found in the feedreader.js file.
 If a test passes it will be shown in green in the browser using Jasmine, otherwise it will be red if the test fails.

 ## Tests in this Project

+It was tested if the RSS Feeds are defined and if the URL and name is defined and not empty.
+The menu should be hidden by default and should change its visibility when clicked.
+There should be at least one entry element in the feed container.
+When the new feed loads the content should change.